Guide: The Story of Ordinary People Leading Extraordinary Lives

 In an interview to Peeyush Sharma, director Vijay Anand had in an answer to a question about this song, recounted how Burman Dada had composed the songs of Guide from his hospital bed and had sent them to him later during his shooting schedule.

 Vijay Anand said, “Yes, he had started composing right from his hospital bed.
 I had gone to meet him before I was to leave for the shooting schedule.
 In a weak voice, from that hospital bed, he sang to me the tune for Piya tose naina lage re and told me about the different experiments in each of the antaras.
 When I appreciated the tune, he held my hand and said, ‘Bijoy (this is how he used to take my name), it is a good composition.
 Be careful with it when picturising it.
 It should not get spoilt.
 Pay full attention to the presentation and dance steps, please.’
 I reassured him that please do not worry.
 I will take special care.
 Then he himself said, ‘Haan, mujhe pataa hai.
 Tum achha director hai.
 Hamari izzat rakhta hai.
 Humko bharosa hai.’
 (I know that.
 You are a good director.
 You respect my creations.
 I trust you.)”
-(The full Vijay Anand interview will be published on January 22, 2016 as a tribute to the great filmmaker)

 One melody and two songs